Year 4 Tag Rugby Lesson 2

 Key Questions

-• Why do we want to step over the ball with our leading leg?
-(To protect the ball.)
+- Why do we want to step over the ball with our leading leg?
+(E_asier to collect and protects the ball.)_

 Picking up the ball